 Building a collaborative team takes effort.
 The benefits, however, are great.
-Companies where teams are actively engaged report a 21% greater profitability.
+Companies.
 They have a 41% reduction in absenteeism and a whopping 59% less turnover.

 Use these strategies to build collaborative teams and cultivate a strong sense of mission across your distributed team.

 This is an article provided by our partners network.
 It does not reflect the views or opinions of our editorial team and management.